 The little medieval town of Colmar, capital of the French Alsace region, is guaranteed to win over any visitor with its labyrinth of cobblestone lanes and pastel-coloured, half-timbered houses.
 Every December, this folktale-esque town transforms into a winter wonderland of twinkling lights with, if you’re lucky, a fresh dusting of snow.

 This year, the Colmar Christmas Market is made up of five different markets, all dotted around the town.
 At Place des Dominicans, you can wander around the sixty something little houses selling Christmas decorations and gifts.
-For a taste of the famous Alsace cuisine, visit Place Jeanne d’Arc where you can try gourmet specialities like foie gras, charcuterie, Alsatian wines and eaux-de-vie (fruit brandy).
-Admire and purchase stunning works made by local craftsmen at the majestic, mediaval Koïfhus indoor market, or head along to Petite Venise (little Venice) where children can see sheep and rabbits in a wooden chalet and warm up with some hot apple juice.
-The Colmar Christmas Markets are open from the 24th November to 30th December 2017.
+For a taste of the famous Alsace cuisine, visit Place Jeanne d’Arc.
+Here you can try gourmet specialities like foie gras, charcuterie, Alsatian wines and eaux-de-vie (fruit brandy).
+Admire the stunning works made by local craftsmen at the mediaval Koïfhus indoor market, or head along to Petite Venise (little Venice).
+It’s a favourite family spot, where children can see sheep and rabbits in a wooden chalet and warm up with some hot apple juice.
+The Colmar Christmas Markets are open from the 23rd November to 30th December 2018.

 Prague Christmas Market

-The Prague Christmas Market is held in Wenceslas Square, named after the Czech patron saint, or ‘Good King Wenceslas’ as we know him from the Christmas carol.
-Alongside the decorative handicrafts, lace and wooden toys sold from the wooden huts, take the chance to try some delicious Czech street food.
-Large hams roasted on spits, barbequed klobása (Czech sausages) and trdelník, a sugar-coated pastry often filled with chocolate, are best washed down with a mug of Pilsner Urquell (Czech beer) or some svařené víno (mulled wine).
-Don’t miss the mighty, decorated Christmas tree, cut down and transported all the way from the forests of Central Bohemia, in the Old Town Square.
-The Prague Christmas Markets are open every day from 2nd December 2017 to 6th January 2018.
+The Prague Christmas Market is held in Wenceslas Square, named after the Czech patron saint.
+Or ‘Good King Wenceslas’ as we know him from the Christmas carol.
+Buy some decorative handicrafts, lace or wooden toys sold from the wooden huts, or try some delicious Czech street food.
+You will find large hams roasted on spits, barbequed klobása (Czech sausages) and trdelník, a sugar-coated pastry often filled with chocolate.
+All best washed down with a mug of Pilsner Urquell (Czech beer) or some svařené víno (mulled wine).
+Don’t miss the mighty Christmas tree, cut down and transported all the way from the forests of Central Bohemia, in the Old Town Square.
+The Prague Christmas Markets are open every day from 1st December 2018 to 6th January 2019.

 Zagreb Christmas Market

 Croatia may be flourishing as a popular summertime destination for holidaymakers seeking beautiful turquoise coasts, but winter is the perfect season to discover its capital, Zagreb.
-At this time of year, the city is a truly magical place to be, thanks in part to the festive ‘Advent in Zagreb’.
-This month-long event, which only began in 2002, has twice now been voted the “European Best Christmas Market” for two consecutive years.
+At this time of year the city is a truly magical place to be.
+This is thanks in part to the festive ‘Advent in Zagreb’.
+The month-long event, which began in 2002, has twice now been voted the “European Best Christmas Market”.

-Christmas in Zagreb is a very traditional affair, however Advent in Zagreb puts on a refreshing mix of good old fashioned and modern entertainment.
-Go skating at the ice park on King Tomislav Square or, if you prefer, watch from the safety of the pavilion with a glass of mulled wine, or something stronger, in hand.
-Visit the live nativity at Zagreb Cathedral, enjoy one of the many nightly concerts or discover the winter art installations in one of the city’s underground tunnels.
-And of course, you can pick up some souvenirs at the Christmas Fair on Bogovićeva and Gajeva streets, where the air is filled with the scent of roasting chestnuts and sausages.
-The Zagreb Christmas Market runs from 2nd December 2017 to 7th January 2018
+Christmas in Zagreb is a very traditional affair.
+However, Advent in Zagreb puts on a refreshing mix of good old fashioned and modern entertainment.
+Go skating at the ice park on King Tomislav Square or, if you prefer, watch from the safety of the pavilion with a glass of mulled wine.
+Or something stronger.
+Visit the live nativity at Zagreb Cathedral and enjoy one of the many nightly concerts.
+Or discover the winter art installations in one of the city’s underground tunnels.
+You can also pick up some souvenirs at the Christmas Fair on Bogovićeva and Gajeva streets, where the air is filled with the scent of roasting chestnuts and sausages.
+The Zagreb Christmas Market runs from 1st December 2018 to 6th January 2019

 Salzburg Christmas Market

 Nestled among alpine forests and snowy mountains, Salzburg is the perfect backdrop for a Christmas market.
 This Austrian city of domed roofs and church spires is world-renowned for its architecture and its musical heritage.
-Made famous as the setting for Julie Andrew’s The Sound of Music, the musical city of Salzburg is also the birthplace of Mozart and Joseph Mohr, who penned the famous carol ‘Silent Night’.
+Made famous as the setting for Julie Andrew’s The Sound of Music, Salzburg is a very musical city.
+The former home of Mozart is also the birthplace of Joseph Mohr, who penned the famous carol ‘Silent Night’.
 If heavenly music and festive concerts (with a heavy dose of festive scenery) are what makes your Christmas special, then there is no better place to be this winter.

-The current Salzburg Christmas Market (or Christkindlmarkt) has existed since 1974, but its origins date back to the late 15th century.
-Nowadays you can purchase all kinds of Austrian specialities, including delectable treats, gifts and crafts, and the whole market is filled with an aroma of incense and mulled wine.
+The current Salzburg Christmas Market (or Christkindlmarkt) has existed since 1974.
+But its origins date back to the late 15th century.
+You will find all kinds of Austrian food, gifts and crafts, and the whole market is filled with an aroma of incense and mulled wine.
 Traditional wind music, choral concerts and Salzburg Advent Sing-a-longs take place throughout the city during the whole of advent.
-For something a little different, take part as a spectator at one of the Krampus or Perchten parades (part of ancient Austrian folk tradition), where a horned devil-thing and folk creatures fill the streets.
-Salzburg Christmas Market takes place from 23rd November to 26th December 2017.
+For something a little different, go to watch one of the Krampus or Perchten parades.
+This ancient Austrian folk tradition features a horned devil-thing and folk creatures, which chase spectators down the streets.
+Salzburg Christmas Market takes place from 22nd November to 26th December 2018.